eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 ## Task Selection

+_To select the next task, pick either the shortest or the most-procrastinated task._

 I don't like the word "prioritize", because it has two subtly different meanings:

 - "Weak prioritization" means to sort a list of tasks by some unspecified criterion, that is, to establish an order where some things are prior to another.